BrotherYanny/BWITGroupProject/Stock/README.txt

 TASK: STOCK FUNCTION
 NAME: Iulia Corici

+Please note that you will need a Linux based (sub)system for compiling the project!
 A little help in understanding what I have done:

 -> to compile the task, you only need to run "make" in the terminal;